PaulTR/AndroidDemoProjects/README.md

 WearCustomWatchFace: Creates a custom watch face for the Android Wear with a settings activity.
 Uses an undocumented API, but I'll have a sample up when an official API is available.

+WearMessageApi: Demonstration of communication between a smartphone and Android Wear device through the Wearable Message API.
+Article describing the demo can be found at www.binpress.com/tutorials

 ------------------------------------------------------------------------------------------------

 License